EXCLUSIVE-Baidu in talks to sell majority stake in iQIYI, China's answer to Netflix -sources

 The Nasdaq Golden Dragon Index, which tracks Chinese companies traded on Wall Street, is down 50% over the past year.

-Snaring iQIYI would give the potential buyer the opportunity to dive into the main market for full-length TV shows and movies.
+Snaring iQIYI would give a potential buyer the chance to dive into the main market for full-length TV shows and movies.

 Tencent Video and iQIYI, as well as smaller rival Youku, owned by Alibaba Group Holding 9988.HK, offer movies, drama series and reality shows - both original content and material bought from other producers.